5 things that may affect your savings in retirement

 Aside from depression and the other health effects that can result from the loss of a spouse, you must also consider the day-to-day costs of living.
 According to the Society of Actuaries, the surviving spouse needs at least 75% of the couple's income to maintain the same standard of living.

-One of the best things you can do as a couple, is to make sure that your wills are up to date.
-This is potentially already a big step in ensuring that your partner and family will be looked after if something happens to you.
-Check with a professional what tax implications may apply to your case, as the last thing anyone needs when grieving is admin and red tape.
+One of the best things you can do as a couple is to make sure that your Wills/Testaments are up to date.
+This is potentially already a big step in making sure that your partner and family will be looked after if something happens to you.
+Speak to a professional about tax implications, as the last thing anyone needs when grieving is admin and red tape.

 5. Taking care of your family

-It may be hard to admit, but the truth is that family responsibilities can severely hinder one's savings, and make it more difficult for people to move into a place of their own.
-In some cases, people who are still living in their parents' house have children of their own to take care of too.
-This phenomenon, known as the sandwich generation, is very prevalent in South Africa today.
+It may be hard to admit, but the truth is that family responsibilities can severely hinder one's savings.
+In some cases, people who are taking care of aging parents are also having to give financial support to their adult children.
+This phenomenon, known as the sandwich generation, is prevalent in South Africa today.

 Understandably, situations like this put soon-to-be retirees under huge pressure.
-You must try to make sure that your retirement money exists entirely independently of the money that you use for the benefit of those you love most.
-Setting boundaries and having honest conversations about money with your family may be difficult, but it is definitely worth it!
+You must try to make sure that your retirement money exists entirely independently of the money that you use to help your loved ones.
+Setting boundaries and having honest conversations about money with your family may be difficult, but it is worth it!

-Being aware of these five scenarios and coming up with strategies to reduce or ease their effect will help you persevere.
-So, empower yourself today by planning for and addressing as many as you can!
-You can also find more tips here on ways to manage your money well.
+Being aware of these five scenarios and coming up with strategies to ease their effect will help you persevere.
+Empower yourself today by planning for as many of these situations as you can!
+You can also read more tips on ways to manage your money well.

 This document is meant only as information and should not be taken as financial advice.
 For tailored financial advice, please contact your financial adviser.
 Discovery Life Investment Services Pty (Ltd): Registration number 2007/005969/07, branded as Discovery Invest, is an authorised financial services provider.
 All life assurance products are underwritten by Discovery Life Ltd. Registration number: 1966/003901/06, a licensed life Insurer,an authorised financial service provider and registered credit provider, NCR Reg No. NCRCP3555.
 All boosts are offered through the insurer, Discovery Life Limited.
 The insurer reserves the right to review and change the qualifying requirements for boosts at any time.
 Product Rules, Terms and Conditions Apply